the Creative Commons Attribution 4.0 License.

 with y=αm.

-with λ=550nm, where complex number m stands for AORIj, while α is the size of the particle, usually expressed as a dimensionless size parameter.
+with λ=550 nm, where complex number m stands for AORIj, while α is the size of the particle, usually expressed as a dimensionless size parameter.
 The functions ψk(z) and ξk(z) are the Riccati–Bessel functions:

-where Jk+1/2 and J-k-1/2 are the Bessel functions of the first kind and their subscripts indicate the order of Bessel functions.
+where and are the Bessel functions of the first kind and their subscripts indicate the order of Bessel functions.
 The Mie theory can serve as the basis of a computational procedure to calculate the scattering and absorption of light by any sphere as a function of wavelength.

 According to the Mie model, bsp (light scattering coefficient) and bep (light extinction coefficient) can be quantified with Eqs.
 (5) and (6), respectively. bap (light absorption coefficient) is the difference between bep and bsp, which equals zero, when ki equals zero or is very small.
 Optical properties including bep, bsp and bap to be discussed later are all referenced to light wavelength of 550 nm.